huzongxiang/MatDGL/README.md

 		return model
 	```

-The Module GNN has some basic parameter necessary to be defined but not necessary to be used：
+The Module GNN has some basic parameter necessary to be defined but not necessary to be used:
 	```python
 	class GNN:
 		def __init__(self,